This slow cooker apple and rhubarb crisp is an incredible dessert that cooks out to have a gooey filling and a surprisingly crunchy topping.

 Assuming you’re not a fan of rhubarb but looking for a tasty dessert then be sure to check out our crunchy slow cooker apple crisp.
 It’s very similar to this recipe and tastes just as amazing.

 The leftovers of this crisp are great for breakfast the next day so make sure you don’t throw them out.
 Simply keep stored in the fridge or freezer until you need it.
 It should last roughly 3-5 days in the fridge before needing to be discarded.

-If you like seeing recipes done visually then the video at the middle of this page will take you through all the steps to making this delicious dessert.
-Alternatively you can find the full written recipe and a great looking photo right below the video.
+If you like seeing recipes done visually, then the video in the middle of this page will take you through all the steps to making this delicious dessert.
+Alternatively, you can find the full written recipe and a great looking photo right below the video.

 Slow Cooker Apple & Rhubarb Crisp Recipe